MiraGeoscience/geoh5py/docs/content/uijson_format/index.rst

 Usage with Geoscience ANALYST Pro
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-A ui.json file shall contain the parameters that reference a python script to run.
-Ensure the python path is set up correctly in Geoscience ANALYST preferences.
+A ui.json file contains the parameters that reference a Python script to run.
+Ensure the Python path is set up correctly in Geoscience ANALYST preferences.
 Optionally include a conda environment to use in the preferences and in the ui.json script parameter **conda_environment**.

 .. figure:: ./images/ANALYST_preferences.png